Chemotherapy and hair loss: What to expect during treatment

-Chemotherapy and hair loss: Why does it occur?
+Why does it occur?

 Chemotherapy drugs are powerful medications that attack rapidly growing cancer cells.
 Unfortunately, these drugs also attack other rapidly growing cells in your body — including those in your hair roots.

 Chemotherapy may cause hair loss all over your body — not just on your scalp.
 Sometimes your eyelash, eyebrow, armpit, pubic and other body hair also falls out.
 Some chemotherapy drugs are more likely than others to cause hair loss, and different doses can cause anything from a mere thinning to complete baldness.

 Fortunately, most of the time hair loss from chemotherapy is temporary.
-You can expect to regrow your hair three to 10 months after your treatment ends, though your hair may temporarily be a different shade or texture.
+You can expect to regrow your hair three to six months after your treatment ends, though your hair may temporarily be a different shade or texture.

-Chemotherapy and hair loss: What should you expect?
+What should you expect?

 It could fall out very quickly in clumps or gradually.
 You'll likely notice accumulations of loose hair on your pillow, in your hairbrush or comb, or in your sink or shower drain.
 Your scalp may feel tender.